trillobite/jsonHTML/README.md

 Disclaimer: jsonHTML is provided to you as Free Software (refer to: https://gnu.org/philosophy/free-sw.html ), by using this code you agree not to hold me responsible for any damages, or consequences of your malicious or "friendly" use of this code.
 This code is provided with no warranties, or guarantees, all I ask is you retain credit back to me if you use my code.

+Still left to do:
+-Implement an easy way to handle events: on click, blur... etc...
+-Implement more objects.
+-Possibly remove some syntactic sugar from v0.5, make it more low level, thus more functional, and more future proof.

 ```
     (